-Interest expense on loans and advances from GEC affiliates relates to borrowings from affiliates in the capital structure, GE Capital Treasury Services (U.S.) LLC and Cash Management Services Inc. ("CMS").
-Increase in the period is primarily driven by a increase in average loan principal and interest rate on cashpool in the period.
+Interest expense on loans and advances from GEC affiliates relates to borrowings from GE Capital Treasury Services (U.S.) LLC and Cash Management Services Inc.("CMS").
+Increase in the period is primarily driven by a increase in average loan principal and interest rate in the period.